The Best Backpacking Backpacks of 2017

 Sweet adjustable hip belt

-Not as supportive for super heavy (50+ pound) loads
+Not as supportive for super heavy (50+ lb) loads

 Snow can get inside of the back panel

 The new and improved Gregory Baltoro 65 is just as comfortable as ever and offers improved features and usability while somehow weighing eight ounces less than the previous model.
 The Baltoro remains the straight-up best pack in our review for carrying monster loads (more than 60 lbs) and offers a plethora of features.
 It's a little heavier than other models; at 5 lbs 3 oz, but not much heavier, especially if you need to carry a significant amount of weight or access is super important to you.
-For monstrous loads, it's our test teams' favorite pack.
-If you know you are going to carry a lot of weight or you need a lot of support, or maybe you just like this pack's comfort, features, and toughness, the Baltoro remains a sweet pack that will last (nearly) forever and give you a ton of features for your money.
+It will last (nearly) forever and gives you a ton of features for your money.
 The Baltoro is also available in larger sizes, like the Gregory Baltoro 75 and the Gregory Baltoro 85.
-Gregory has also teamed up with Goal Zero with the Gregory Baltoro 75 GZ to provide charging capabilities integrated within this award winning pack.
+Gregory has also teamed up with Goal Zero with the Gregory Baltoro 75 GZ to provide charging capabilities.

 Carries heavier loads among the best in the review